 - 1/2 teaspoon salt

-- 1/4 cup chilled lard, cut into bits
+- 1/4 cup chilled lard cut into small pieces

 - 1 cup buttermilk (either low-fat or full-fat)